larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 You can change it with the command !settings autoMinPlayers
 __autoMaxTime__ (seconds): The maximum amount of time auto mode will spend on one level.
 You can change it with the command !settings autoMaxTime
-__autoSpecCountsAsPlayer__ (true/false): Whether or not the host counts towards autoMinPlayers if they are auto-spectating.
+__autoSpecHostIgnored__ (true/false): When true, auto mode will ignore the host when counting players.
+Default true.
-You can change it with the command !settings autoSpecPlayer
+You can change it with the command !settings autoSpecHostIgnored
 __voteSystemThresholds__: The vote pass thresholds for each type of vote.
 You can change them with the command !votectrl [vote type] [new threshold from 0 to 100]
 When using the !votectrl command, the threshold should be a number, no decimals, from 0 to 100.
 55 in !votectrl is the same as .55 in the settings file.
-__win__ (list of string): A list of sentence that will be picked randomly when a player use the command !win
+__win__ (list of string): A list of sentence that will be picked randomly when a player uses the command !win
-__rip__ (list of string) : A list of sentence that will be picked randomly when a player use the command !rip
+__rip__ (list of string) : A list of sentence that will be picked randomly when a player uses the command !rip

 # Author contacts
 Steam : http://steamcommunity.com/id/larnin/